|Law Enforcement Resources|

 It should therefore be no surprise that the first centralized police departments were formed in major cities, primarily in the north-east.
 Boston lead the way, forming the Day Police in 1838, an organization that would eventually be replaced by the Boston Police Department in 1854.
 New York City followed in 1845, Chicago in 1851, and Philadelphia in 1855.
 By the 1880s, every major urban center had a full-time police department.
 Centralized policing was a response to the new complexities brought about by increasing urban populations and population density.

 These new urban police forces differed significantly from the systems that preceded them in several ways.
-Whereas watchmen were volunteers or conscripts and constables could be paid on a fee system, the new breed of police officers were full-time employees, supported by and accountable to central government authorities.
+Whereas watchmen were volunteers or conscripts and constables could be paid on a fee system, the new breed of police officers were full-time employees, carrying badges and were supported by and accountable to central government authorities.
 Furthermore, they were bound by set rules and procedures, unlike the less formal organizations that preceded them.

 They also differed in terms of their purpose.
 The nightwatch was almost entirely a reactive force, responding to crimes in progress and immediate threats to their communities.
 The police departments that replaced them were intended to not merely pursue criminals but also to deter crime, whereas nightwatchmen would often wait for victims of crime to come to them.
 Modernizing police forces made proactive patrols a cornerstone of their operations.
 These new police departments were charged with not only deterring crime but also maintaining social order.
 Urbanization lead to changing economic realities.
 In the years immediately after the War of Independence, the social and economic elite in the United States had been primarily wealthy landowners and farmers.
 As cities grew, a new mercantile and industrial elite emerged, with wealth and influence based on commerce.
 This new elite required a stable and orderly environment in which to pursue their commercial interests, a well-organized workforce, and protection for their businesses.
 Their political influence was a major factor in shaping American police departments during the 19th century.